 1. Two passport style color photographs (lightly print your name on the back of the photos in pencil)

 2. Completed I-765 Form (In box #16 write (c) (3) (ii))

 3. Letter of offer with job description and employment start and end date from approved international organization

 4. Check for $380 payable to “U.S. Department of Homeland Security”

-5. Photocopy (pages 1 and 3 only) of ALL previously issued I-20 Forms
+5. Copy (pages 1 and 3 only) of ALL previously issued I-20 Forms

-8. Photocopy of the biographic page of your passport and any extension pages
+8. Copy of the biographic page of your passport and any extension pages

-9. Photocopy of your most recent F-1 visa
+9. Copy of your most recent F-1 visa

-The international student advisor will review the documentation and discuss eligibility for the benefit.
-ISSS will notify the student via email when the new I-20 is ready to be signed.
+Your international student advisor will review the documentation and discuss your eligibility for the benefit.
+ISSS will notify you via email when your new form I-20 is ready to be signed.
 ISSS requires five business days for processing.
 Once the new I-20 is signed, ISSS will mail the application to USCIS.
-If the application is approved, an EAD will be mailed to ISSS and ISSS will again notify the student that it is ready for pickup.
+If the application is approved, an EAD will be mailed to ISSS, and ISSS will again notify you that it is ready for pickup.